umerkniazi/news-scraper/README.md

 - Improving data storage and formatting
 - Implementing filtering and categorization features

+## Setup

+Before running the scraper, install the required Python packages:

+    pip install -r requirements.txt

+This will install:

+- `requests` for making HTTP requests
+- `beautifulsoup4` for parsing HTML

 ## Data Storage

-Scraped articles are saved in the `data` folder as SQLite database files (not included in this repo).
+Scraped articles are saved in the `data` folder as SQLite database files.
-The `data` folder is kept in the repo with a placeholder file so it’s ready to store your data.
+The `data` folder is empty in the repo and will be populated when you run the script.

 ## Disclaimer